-When ordering replacement battery packs, be sure to include the catalog number and voltage.
+When ordering replacement battery packs, be sure to include catalog number and voltage.
 Consult the chart at the end of this manual for compatibility of chargers and battery packs.

 The battery pack is not fully charged out of the carton.
-Before using the battery pack and charger, read the safety instructions below and then follow charging procedures outlined.
+Before using the battery pack and charger, read the safety instructions below.
+Then follow charging procedures outlined.